determined-ai/determined/docs/setup-cluster/slurm/slurm-requirements.rst

 -  Configure PBS to manage GPU resources.

-   Determined works best when allocating GPUs.
-By default, Determined selects compute nodes with GPUs using the option ``-select={slots_per_trial}:ngpus=1``.
-If PBS cannot be configured to identify GPUs in this manner, specify the :ref:`pbs section <cluster-configuration-slurm>` ``gres_supported`` option to ``false`` when configuring Determined, and it will then be the user's responsibility to ensure that GPUs will be available on nodes selected for the job using other configurations such as targeting a specific resource pool with only GPU nodes, or specifying a PBS constraint in the experiment configuration.
+   To optimize GPU allocation, Determined automatically selects compute nodes with GPUs by default using the ``-select={slots_per_trial}:ngpus=1`` option.
+If PBS cannot identify GPUs in this way, set the :ref:`pbs section <cluster-configuration-slurm>` ``gres_supported`` option to ``false`` when configuring Determined.
+In this case, users must ensure GPU availability on nodes by other means, such as targeting GPU-only resource pools, or specifying a PBS constraint in the experiment configuration.

-   PBS should be configured to provide the environment variable ``CUDA_VISIBLE_DEVICES`` (``ROCR_VISIBLE_DEVICES`` for ROCm) using a PBS cgroup hook as described in the PBS Administrator's Guide.
-If PBS is not configured to set ``CUDA_VISIBLE_DEVICES``, Determined will utilize a single GPU on each node.
-To fully utilize multiple GPUs, you must either manually define ``CUDA_VISIBLE_DEVICES`` appropriately or provide the ``pbs.slots_per_node`` setting in your experiment configuration to indicate how many GPU slots are intended for Determined to use.
+   PBS should be configured to set the environment variable ``CUDA_VISIBLE_DEVICES`` (or ``ROCR_VISIBLE_DEVICES`` for ROCm) using a PBS cgroup hook, as explained in the PBS Administrator's Guide.
+If PBS is not configured to set ``CUDA_VISIBLE_DEVICES``, Determined will utilize only a single GPU on each node.
+To fully utilize multiple GPUs, you must either manually configure ``CUDA_VISIBLE_DEVICES`` or set the ``pbs.slots_per_node`` setting in your experiment configuration file to indicate the desired number of GPU slots for Determined.

 -  Ensure the ``ngpus`` resource is defined with the correct values.